 And today, I will share with you the 5 key elements to building a trend following trading system, after which you can start building one yourself too.

 Trading a large number of markets

 One thing to take note of is to balance yourself throughout the different sectors.
-You wouldn’t want to be overweight a particular sector and underweight another as this create a bias in your trading performance.
+You wouldn’t want to be overweight in a particular sector and underweight another as this creates a bias in your trading performance.
 So what you should do is to try to keep a similar number of products in each sector.
-E.g. 7 currencies, 7 bonds and 7 metals
+E.g. 7 currencies, 7 bonds, and 7 metals

 A rule of thumb would be trading at least 30 markets with exposure to all the different sectors.

 Trading is all about probabilities.
 We should be indifferent from one trade to the next because we do not know which trades will be the home runs and which will be the losers.

 One thing we do know is that we want to stay in the game long enough to hit those home runs.
 The only way to do so is the risk a small % on each trade.